dalnefre/FPGA/tutorial/introduction.md

 hardware functions are concurrent, not sequential like a traditional software program.

-The following is an example of a Verilog module definition:
+The following is an example of a complete Verilog module definition:
 ```verilog
 // count.v
 //